 No healthy and relatively-fit person should feel that Walking Mont Blanc [mini-TMB tour] is beyond them – it most certainly isn’t.

 So long as you’re not having to worry about where to eat and sleep, nor navigational issues, the day’s walking becomes sheer enjoyment – and you’ve plenty of time, so can hike at your own pace.”

 The northern half is undoubtedly the better of the two based on the key criteria of scenic trails, comfortable accommodation and moderate challenges – it’s up to you whether you return at some later date to complete the southern half of the hallowed circle!

 When Walking Mont Blanc [mini-TMB tour] 2024, you enjoy the perfect harmony of two days walking in France, Italy and Switzerland.
 You average five hours of moderate-to-moderately-challenging walking per day, with options to personalise according to your interests and requirements.
 Get most of the walking done in the morning and enjoy your overnight destinations to the full.

 - £1195.00 GBP Sterling or €1470.00 Euros [per person in a private double or twin-bedded room]

 - Enjoy fabulous Alpine scenery in modest stages.

-- Stay in the best accommodation available – private rooms, no dormitories.
+- Stay in the best accommodation available, up to 3-star standard – all hotel rooms are on-suite, no dormitories.

 - 6-days of walking in three different countries.

-- Option to stay in up to three fine mountain refuges – requires extra nights.
+- Option to stay in two fine mountain refuges if of interest – requires an extra night.